Belarusian literature: Pre-17th century

 Belarusian literature was formed from the common basis of Kievan Rus' literary tradition, which also gave rise to Ukrainian literature and Russian literature.
-A separate literary tradition of Belarus became apparent only in the 14th–15th centuries.
+A separate literary tradition of Belarus became apparent only in the 14th–15th centuries, when together with Ukraine it developed the Ruthenian language, which would gradually diverge into northern (Belarusian) and southern (Ukrainian) varieties.
 The old Belarusian literature experienced its golden age in the 16th–17th centuries, when the Old Belarusian language was the official language of the Great Duchy of Lithuania.
 The Statutes of the Great Duchy of 1529, 1566 and 1588, as well as polemic religious literature were all published in Old Belarusian language.
 Since the early 16th century Belarusian literary works have been printed.
 The first printed Belarusian book (in the version of Old Belarusian) was Psaltyr, which was printed in Prague by Francysk Skaryna in 1517 (this was the first book to be printed in an East Slavonic language).
+Another well-known, influential work of that era was the Chronicle of the Grand Duchy of Lithuania, Ruthenia and Samogitia.
 During the 16th and 17th century poetry and drama (see Simeon Polotsky) appeared in Belarusian literature under the influence of a more developed Polish literature.

 18th and 19th centuries

 Due to the cultural dominance of the Polish language within the Polish–Lithuanian Commonwealth and the Russian language within the Russian Empire, Belarusian language was used only occasionally in the 18th century literature, most notably by the dramatists Kajetan Moraszewski and Michal Ciecierski, who mixed Polish-speaking and Belarusian-speaking characters in their comedies.
 The literary renaissance began in the 19th century.
 Anonymous burlesque poems Inside-out Aeneid (1820s) and Taras on Parnassus (ca. 1855) appeared in circulation and were eventually published.
 Several works were contributed by local-born authors who also wrote in Polish (Jan Barszczewski, Jan Czeczot, Vincent Dunin-Marcinkievič, Alaksandar Rypinski).
 The second half of the 19th century saw the rise of Realism (Francišak Bahuševič, Adam Hurynovič, Janka Łučyna).
 In the last quarter of the century multiple publications of Belarusian folklore appeared, notably the multi-volume collection by Jeŭdakim Ramanaŭ.
 In this period, both Belarusian Latin alphabet and Cyrillic alphabet were actively used.

 Separately in Belarusian literature is the Polish-language work of Adam Mickiewicz.
-His work is often attributed to the “Belarusian school” of Polish-language literature - representatives of this school, following Mickiewicz, wrote on the themes of the life of the Belarusian people, paying great attention to folklore.
+His work is often attributed to the “Belarusian school” of Polish-language literature—representatives of this school, following Mickiewicz, wrote on the themes of the life of the Belarusian people, paying great attention to folklore.
 The influence of Mickiewicz can be traced in the works of Jan Barszczewski, Władysław Syrokomla, Vintsent Dunin-Martsinkyevich, Francišak Bahuševič.